Bio

 Adrian Cho leads a life of creativity at scale that crosses multiple domains and disciplines with a constant on focus on getting shit done, undertaking ambitious projects, and creative problem-sovling.
 He’s always juggling a multitude of diverse initiatives, undertaking big challenges, and pivoting at every turn.

 As a musician who has been performing for over forty years, he is best known to Ottawa jazz audiences as the founder and Artistic Director of the Ottawa Jazz Orchestra, a unique, critically acclaimed symphonic jazz ensemble that began from a single ambitious event in 2005.
-The orchestra performed fifteen seasons of sold-out concerts at the National Arts Centre until the pandemic forced the cancellation of their 2019-2020 season and is now back presenting an exciting 2024 season with bold plans for future seasons.
+The orchestra presents an annual season of sold-out concerts at the National Arts Centre that is always received by Ottawa audiences with great enthusiasm.

 As a jazz bassist he freelances and performs around town for various events.
 Adrian believes in entertaining, as well as educating, through music and has often been praised for his connection with audiences.
 Alex Hutchinson of the Ottawa Citizen labelled Adrian “a cool guide to hot jazz” while Doug Fischer, also of the Ottawa Citizen, referred to him as “a musical missionary.”
 John Kelman of All About Jazz wrote that “Cho’s intentions were clearly to educate as much as entertain, and he succeeded on both fronts.”

-As a photographer, Adrian has traveled the world photographing wildlife, nature, people, places, and culture to promote ethical wildlife photography and wildlife conservation.
+As a photographer, Adrian has traveled the world photographing wildlife, nature, people, places, and culture to promote ethical wildlife photography and wildlife conservation and has taught numerous wildlife photography workshops.
 You can view some of Adrian’s photography at adrianchophotography.com.

 Adrian loves to share his unique cross-disciplinary experience and perspectives through teaching and writing.
 He has been teaching in Carleton University’s Learning in Retirement/Lifelong Learning program since 2011.
 His book, The Jazz Process: Collaboration, Innovation and Agility, published by Addison-Wesley in 2010, is an in-depth treatise on individual and collaborative creativity that has been endorsed by a diverse collection of thought leaders including psychologist and creativity guru Keith Sawyer, and author of eight books on design and innovation, Scott Berkun.
 Reviewers have praised the book as “a huge payback for the time invested in reading it,” “a deep exploration of collaborative know-how,” “a concept of leadership and teamwork that’s well suited for the Google-age workplace,” and “a top pick for any business collection!”